Privacy Policy

 6. Data Retention

 We retain information for as long as your account is active or as needed to provide the service.
+Some categories — including behavioral, keystroke, anti-cheat, audit, and match data — are retained indefinitely, including after you delete your account, for integrity, security, research, and product-improvement purposes.
 Specific retention rules include:

-• Audit logs and anti-cheat data: retained for security and research purposes.
+- Audit logs and anti-cheat data: retained indefinitely for security, integrity, and research purposes, including after account deletion.

-You can request deletion of your account and associated data at any time as described below.
+You can request deletion of your account and associated data at any time as described below (subject to the legal and anti-cheat exceptions noted in Section 7).
+To have us action a deletion on your behalf, email contact@algoarena.net.

 7. Your Privacy Rights